utcs356/sp25/_pages/4_congestion_flow_control.md

 We provide testing tools using Python's `unittest` framework to manipulate packets and validate the behavior of the server and client.

-Example test cases can be found in `tests/test_ack_packets.py`, and sample server/client implementations are located in `tests/testing_[client/server].c`.
+Example test cases are in `tests/test_ack_packets.py`, and sample server/client implementations are located in `tests/testing_[client/server].c`.
 You are welcome to modify or add test cases as needed.

 To run the Python tests, use the following command: